sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-8/hana-cloud-mission-trial-8.md

 <!-- description --> Create a development project, establish a connection to a database, create a user-provided service and .hdbgrants file, and deploy your project.

 ## Prerequisites
-- You have access to [SAP HANA Cloud trial](hana-cloud-mission-trial-2) or [SAP HANA Cloud free tier](hana-cloud-mission-trial-2-ft), or a production environment of SAP HANA Cloud, SAP HANA database
 - You have completed the tutorial to [provision an instance of SAP HANA Cloud, SAP HANA database](hana-cloud-mission-trial-3)
 - You have completed the tutorial to [import the sample data needed for this mission](hana-cloud-mission-trial-5)
 - [Download the sample code](https://github.com/SAP-samples/hana-cloud-learning/blob/4ac0be770033d3425cc30a2f22f8f5c0823bb810/Mission:%20SAP%20HANA%20Database%20in%20SAP%20HANA%20Cloud/Tutorial%206/Tutorial%206%20Queries.txt) files from our public GitHub repository